 October 21, 2024

-The Kahnawà:ke Diabetes Prevention Program (KSDPP) is pleased to announce the appointment of Coreen Delormier as their new Program Director.
+KSDPP is pleased to announce the appointment of Coreen Delormier as Program Director.
 With over two decades of hands-on experience in building connections and fostering collaboration among businesses, organizations, and stakeholders, Coreen brings a wealth of expertise to this position.

 Lisa Peterson, Chairperson of the Executive Committee, expressed her enthusiasm for Coreen's appointment, stating, "Coreen brings a wealth of knowledge and experience that will be invaluable to our efforts.
 Her leadership will be crucial in continuing our mission to empower our community with the tools and resources needed to prevent diabetes and promote healthy lifestyles."

-We are excited to see Coreen continue her outstanding work and helping us in achieving even greater success!
-Please join us in welcoming Coreen Delormier as she begins this exciting new chapter
+We are excited that Coreen will continue her outstanding work and help us to achieve even greater success!

 Lisa Peterson, Chairperson of the Executive Committee, expressed her enthusiasm for Coreen's appointment, stating, "Coreen brings a wealth of knowledge and experience that will be invaluable to our efforts.
 Her leadership will be crucial in continuing our mission to empower our community with the tools and resources needed to prevent diabetes and promote healthy lifestyles."

-We are excited to see Coreen continue her outstanding work and helping us in achieving even greater success!
-Please join us in welcoming Coreen Delormier as she begins this exciting new chapter
+We are excited that Coreen will continue her outstanding work and help us to achieve even greater success!